-B) <EnterSpecificMbsfnArea>, an optional element specifying an MBSFN area which when entered triggers a location report.
+B) <EnterSpecificMbsfnArea>, an optional element specifying an MBSFN area, which, when entered, triggers a location report.
 Contains a mandatory <TriggerId> attribute that shall be set to a unique string; and

-C) <ExitSpecificMbsfnArea>, an optional element specifying an MBSFN area which when exited triggers a location report.
+C) <ExitSpecificMbsfnArea>, an optional element specifying an MBSFN area, which, when exited, triggers a location report.
 Contains a mandatory <TriggerId> attribute that shall be set to a unique string;